 Oh, and did we mention that the property boasts 700 feet of prime Lake Butler frontage?

 Initially brought to market in May 2018 with an ambitious listing price of $28 million — likely priced aggressively in order to leave room for negotiations — Shaquille O’Neal’s house kicked off 2019 with a whole new marketing strategy.

-With new representation, in the hands of upscale brokerage The Agency — the real estate firm that stars in Buying Beverly Hills — who specializes in million dollar homes and celebrity estates, Shaq’s home relisted with a more realistic price tag of $22 million.
+With new representation, in the hands of upscale brokerage The Agency — the real estate firm that stars in Buying Beverly Hills — who specializes in million-dollar homes and celebrity estates, Shaq’s home relisted with a more realistic price tag of $22 million.

 But even the lowered listing price failed to attract a serious buyer, so Shaquille O’Neal quietly took the property off the market for a while.
 It was later re-listed for $16,500,000, but the major discount didn’t do the trick either.